 Zagreb, Croatia’s capital city, is not a destination that is on a travellers “must see” list.
 Most people head to Croatia to spend time at the coast.
 It is understandable as the coastal cities are really beautiful.
-I discovered that the town is easy to get around and you can see the main sights of Zagreb in one day without too much difficulty.
+If you only have one day in Zagreb I discovered that its easy to get around so you can see the main attractions.

 Zagreb is totally underrated in my opinion and it seems like Lonely Planet agrees with me.
 It has the #1 spot on the Best places to visit in Europe in 2017 list